joncancode/anagrams/readme.md

 I knew that React would be used, since it is fast and would allow for an interface.
 Since we would need to connect to an API, I used Express since it was a quick set-up.
 Django would have been another good choice, but Express felt more lightweight for what the project asked for.

-Since there was really one call-to-action that was needed (finding anagrams), there was no real need for multiple components.
-More on this in the next section.
+Since there was really one call-to-action that was needed (finding anagrams), there was no real need for multiple components, so only a List component was added.

 ## Libraries Used